stephenbeckr/SSC/README.md

 ![Parameters](figs/Fig2.jpg?raw=true "Parameter Issues")

+## Dependencies
+To run the l1 proximal gradient descent code, you need a recent copy of the [TFOCS package](https://github.com/cvxr/TFOCS/).
+One of the scripts uses [CVX](https://github.com/cvxr/CVX) as well, but CVX is not needed to run any of the SSC functions, only for comparison

 ## Authors
 The authors are [Stephen Becker](http://amath.colorado.edu/faculty/becker/) and [Farhad Pourkamali-Anaraki](http://www.pourkamali.com/) (University of Colorado Applied Math)

-This README from APril 2018.
+This README from April 2018.
 Thanks to https://stackedit.io/app for editing markup